kharveyresearch/vmdnn_driving/README.md

 ## References
-If you use this code, please cite the following reference.
+If you use this code, please cite the following reference:
 - Harvey, K. (2018).
 End-to-end learning of a 2D driving task using visuomotor control.